 2) Beehive Huts

 There were once more than 400 beehive huts or clocháns dotting the hillside here on Dingle.
-Just off the road to the right are the Caher Conor beehive huts, a cluster of five structures, some attached to each other with interconnecting doorways.
+Just off the road to the right are the Fahan beehive huts, also known as Caher Conor, a cluster of five structures, some attached to each other with interconnecting doorways.
 The majority of these 12th century huts were enclosed farmsteads, with banks and trenches acting as fences for the livestock.
 The corbelling technique of stacking stone in successively smaller circles gave them their distinctive shape.
 We paid our €3.00 each and climbed the path up to the huts.
 Rick’s favorite sign can be found in the toilet.

 3) Slea Head